CP1404/Practicals/prac_04/README.md

    the completion of that statement is usually a good name.
    In this case, "This variable stores the... number of months". :)

-5. Run the program again with some sample data and make sure it still works.
+6. Run the program again with some sample data and make sure it still works.
    This kind of "regression testing" is important.
 Make sure you don't break anything!

-6. Now, let's refactor (move) the report printing into its own function.
+7. Now, let's refactor (move) the report printing into its own function.
 Select those 6 lines and turn them into a new function with a good name.
    When naming **functions**, we can say, "This function will..." and the completion of that statement is usually a good name for the function.
    In this case, "This function will... print report". :)

-7. Test again and make sure it's all good.
+8. Test again and make sure it's all good.

-8. Double-check the report printing function you just wrote.
+9. Double-check the report printing function you just wrote.
    Is it well-designed according to SRP?
    Does it take in _only_ what it needs to know?
    Refactor it if you can make it better.

+10. Commit with an accurate and meaningful message when you have finished.

 ## Converting Data Strings to Lists